-\item[(b)] \textbf{Existence and uniqueness of continuous GBNE.} We derive sufficient conditions for establishing existence of a continuous GBNE.
-One of the main challenges to be tackled is equicontinuity of the optimal response functions of players when their feasible sets of actions are interdependent.
-For this purpose, we consider the case that each player's feasible set of actions is represented by a system of inequalities, and each player's optimal decision making problem is a generic parametric program with inequality constraints.
-Under some moderate conditions, we demonstrate uniform H\"older continuity of the feasible set mapping and the set-valued mapping of the optimal solutions to the generic parametric program.
-With this, we move on to use Schauder's fixed point theorem to show existence of a GBNE under some additional conditions.
-Under strictly monotone condition, we show uniqueness of a continuous GBNE when each player's action space is only dependent on its own type.
-In the case that each player's action space is also dependent on rivals' actions, we give a simple example to show that uniqueness of GBNE is not guaranteed under standard monotone conditions.
+\item[(b)] \textbf{Existence and uniqueness of continuous GBNE.} We derive sufficient conditions {to establish} the existence of a continuous GBNE.
+One of the main challenges to be tackled is the equicontinuity of the optimal response functions of players when their feasible sets of actions are interdependent.
+For this purpose, we consider the case {where} each player's feasible set of actions is represented by a system of inequalities, and each player's optimal decision making problem is a generic parametric program with inequality constraints.
+Under some moderate conditions, we demonstrate the uniform H\"older continuity of {the set-valued mapping of feasible solutions and the set-valued mapping of the optimal solutions } to the generic parametric program.
+With this, we move on to use Schauder's fixed point theorem to show the existence of a GBNE under some additional conditions. {Given} a strictly monotone condition, we show {the} uniqueness of a continuous GBNE when each player's action space {only depends} on its own type.
+In the case {where} each player's action space is also dependent on rivals' actions, we give a simple example to show that the uniqueness of GBNE is not guaranteed under standard monotone conditions.

-\item[(c)] \textbf{Approximating continuous GBNE with SGNE.} We use the well-known polynomial decision rule to approximate each player's optimal response function and subsequently approximate GBNE with finite dimensional stochastic GNE.
-This kind of approximation is proposed by Guo et al.~\cite{guo2021existence} for classical BNE model.
-When applied to GBNE, new challenges arise in the type/action-dependent feasible sets where the feasibility may be affected by the approximation.
-We derive sufficient conditions to ensure the non-emptiness of the approximate feasible sets and consequently demonstrate convergence of polynomial GNE to GBNE as the degree of polynomials goes to infinity.
+\item[(c)] \textbf{Approximating the continuous GBNE with SGNEs.} We use the well-known polynomial decision rule to approximate each player's optimal response functions and subsequently approximate the GBNE with finite dimensional stochastic GNEs.
+This kind of approximation method has been proposed by Guo et al.~\cite{guo2021existence} for classic BNE models.
+When applied to the GBNE model, new challenges arise in the type/action-dependent feasible sets where feasibility may be affected by the approximation.
+We derive sufficient conditions to ensure the non-emptiness of the approximated feasible sets and consequently demonstrate the convergence of polynomial GNEs to the GBNE as the degree of {the} polynomials {increases} to infinity.
 Some preliminary numerical tests show that the approximation works well.

 \end{enumerate}